mxahan/digital-cv/index.md

 ---
 Developing robust methods for image and video understanding using unlabeled raw data and contributing to computer science by proposing and validating Machine learning algorithms.

+## Achievement
+- Award: Our research has been recognized as the best IS, UMBC Ph.D.
+Student research [link](https://informationsystems.umbc.edu/is-student-research-symposium-2022/)
+- Award: The (IEEE SP cup)[https://signalprocessingsociety.org/community-involvement/signal-processing-cup] 2015, Runner Up.
+- Dean's List Award in Undergraduate

 ## News
 ---

-Our research has been recognized as the best IS, UMBC Ph.D.
-Student research [link](https://informationsystems.umbc.edu/is-student-research-symposium-2022/)

 One of our research work has been published in SPIE 2022.